- Procurement, Corporate, Commercial

 - 01423 724029

-Green public procurement is a government initiative which aims to reduce the environmental impact of public sector procurement.
+Green public procurement is a government initiative which aims to reduce the environmental impact of public sector sustainable procurement.
 Each year the public sector spends approximately £160 billion on goods and services and is therefore ideally placed to encourage the development of sustainable solutions to procurement demands within the private sector.

 In January 2009, The NHS Carbon Reduction Strategy for England was published, with an objective for the NHS to help promote change towards a low carbon society.
 The strategy provides key action points to promote sustainability and come in line with the Government’s overall targets under the Climate Change Act 2008 of ensuring that the net UK carbon account for the year 2050 is at least 80% lower than in 1990, with a minimum reduction of 26% by 2020.